Nelson Piquet: 1985

 In 1985, Piquet won a single race, the French Grand Prix at the Paul Ricard Circuit with summer conditions similar to those experienced in testing suiting the tyres, and the powerful BMW turbo engine propelling the Brabham BT54 (of teammate Marc Surer) to the then F1 speed record of 338 km/h on the 1.8 km long Mistral Straight during qualifying.
 It was Pirelli's first victory since returning to Formula One.

 However, Piquet was becoming frustrated.
 He felt as if his loyalty to Brabham was being taken advantage of - his salary was lower than other drivers despite his success with the team - and he was not being informed of some team decisions.
 The switch to Pirelli tyres had been particularly upsetting: he felt it had been done purely for financial reasons and placed inordinate commitments on him for tyre testing.
 He was also concerned about financial security when he retired, citing the difficulties faced by Brazilian footballers Pelé and Garrincha after their professional careers ended.
 However, he was well integrated with the team and enjoyed close relationships with Gordon Murray and his mechanics, making him reluctant to leave.

 He had been in contact with McLaren, but was discouraged by the PR duties that came with it: "(Ron Dennis) mentioned so many days a year working for Marlboro...
 I lost interest.
 I won't waste my life talking to people who don't understand racing."
 Williams offered him a contract worth three times his Brabham contract, and with the turbocharged Honda engine quickly becoming one of the best on the grid, it was an offer too good to refuse.
-After some thought, he reluctantly left Brabham after seven seasons and two world championships.
+After some thought, he reluctantly left Brabham after seven seasons and two world championships with Honda agreeing to buy Piquet out of his Brabham contract.